iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

     iqtree -s example.phy -sp example.nex -m TESTNEWMERGEONLY

-that includes `+R` into the candidate rate heterogeneity type.
+that includes `+R` into the candidate rate heterogeneity types.

-To reduce computational burden, one can use `-mset` option to restrict a subset of base models instead of the entire set of all available models.
+To reduce computational burden, one can use the option `-mset` to restrict the testing procedure to a subset of base models instead of testing the entire set of all available models.
 For example, `-mset WAG,LG` will test only models like `WAG+...` or `LG+...`.
 Another useful option in this respect is `-msub` for AA data sets.
-With `-msub nuclear` only general AA models are included, whereas with `-msub viral` only AA models for virus are included.
+With `-msub nuclear` only general AA models are included, whereas with `-msub viral` only AA models for viruses are included.

-Finally, if you have enough computational resource, you can perform a thorough and more accurate analysis that invokes a full tree search for each model considered via `-mtree option`:
+Finally, if you have enough computational resource, you can perform a thorough and more accurate analysis that invokes a full tree search for each model considered via the `-mtree option`:

     iqtree -s example.phy -m TESTNEWONLY -mtree